 - Low Impact, High Effort: Thankless tasks.
 Avoid these.

-The MoSCoW method helps stakeholders reach a consensus on the importance of different tasks or features by categorizing them into four groups:
+The MoSCoW method (must-have, should-have, could-have) helps stakeholders reach a consensus on the importance of different tasks or features by categorizing them into four groups:

 - Must-have: Non-negotiable requirements for the project to be considered a success.